Quicr/quicr-protocol-spec/moq-arch.md

 # Terminology

 * Relay Function: Functionality of the QuicR architecture, that implements store and forward behavior at the minimum.
-Such a function typically receives subscrptions and publishes data to the other endpoints that have subscribed to the named data.
+Such a function typically receives subscriptions and publishes data to the other endpoints that have subscribed to the named data.
 Such functions may cache the data as well for optimizing the delivery experience.

 * Relay:  Server component (physical/logical) in the cloud that implements the Relay Function.

-* Publisher: An endpoint that sends named obejcts to a Relay. [ also referred to as producer of the named object]
+* Publisher: An endpoint that sends named objects to a Relay. [ also referred to as producer of the named object]

 * Subscriber: An endpoint that subscribes and receives the named objects.
 Relays can act as subscribers to other relays.
 Subscribers can also be referred to as consumers.